 What Happens If You Fail a Drug Test at Dollar General?

 Dollar General has an elaborate recruitment process that is unique to its company policies and traditions.
 Typically, this process includes the following steps:

 - Identify a need within the retail line

 - Create and post job advertisements for the open position

 - Screen the applicants through tests or interviews

 - Perform reference and background checks

 - Hire the successful applicants

-Drug testing may or may not be part of your pre-employment process, depending on the position for which you are applying.
+Drug testing may or may not be part of your pre-employment process.
+It depends on the position for which you are applying.
 If you do take a test and fail, you will likely lose the job offer.
-Current employees that fail a drug test may be required to join a substance use program of the company might suspend or fire them.
+Current employees that fail a drug test may be required to join a substance use program.
+If not, the company might suspend or fire them.
 The decision will vary from one case to another.

 Does Dollar General Drug Test?
 Dollar General, like many companies in the United States, is committed to creating and maintaining a healthy and safe environment for its clients and employees.
 But while it still runs pre-employment background checks on job applicants, the company ceased its drug testing processes.